Archive product

 This artifact, clearly attributable to Tuscan craftsmanship, originates from the Grand Duchy of Tuscany and can be dated to the early 18th century.
 Its condition is excellent, with signs of wear consistent with its age.

 Exceptional antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
+Currently, there is a growing number of enthusiasts for high-quality vintage items that possess a specific character and soul.
 It is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+There are many different styles in antique furniture, each with its distinctive features.

 Attributes / Details